MartinuzziFrancesco/awesome-scientific-machine-learning/README.md

 <a name="videos-channels"></a>
 ### Channels
-- Physics Informed Machine Learning [[profile](https://www.youtube.com/c/PhysicsInformedMachineLearning)]
+- Physics Informed Machine Learning [[profile](https://www.youtube.com/c/PhysicsInformedMachineLearning)] <br> From the channel description: _This channel hosts videos from workshops at UW on Data-Driven Science and Engineering, and Physics Informed Machine Learning._
-- Parallel Computing and Scientific Machine Learning [[profile](https://www.youtube.com/channel/UCDtsHjkOEMHYPGgpKX8VOPg)]
+- Parallel Computing and Scientific Machine Learning [[profile](https://www.youtube.com/channel/UCDtsHjkOEMHYPGgpKX8VOPg)] <br> Lecture videos for MIT's 18.337J/6.338J: Parallel Computing and Scientific Machine Learning course of Fall 2020 and Spring 2021.
+- Steve Brunton [[profile](https://www.youtube.com/c/Eigensteve)] <br> Lectures ranging from Linear Algebra basis to SciML theory and applications.

 <a name="videos-playlists"></a>
 ### Playlists